 How to Choose a CRE Branding Agency

-Choosing a branding agency is one of the more consequential decisions a CRE firm or developer can make.
+Choosing a branding agency is one of the most consequential decisions a CRE firm or developer can make.
 Your brand is not just a logo.
 It is how you are perceived before a conversation starts, how you compete for tenants before a building is finished, and how your firm is positioned relative to everyone else in your market.
+Getting it wrong is expensive to fix.

-Choosing a branding agency is one of the more consequential decisions a CRE firm or developer can make.
-Your brand is not just a logo.
-It is how you are perceived before a conversation starts, how you compete for tenants before a building is finished, and how your firm is positioned relative to everyone else in your market.
-Getting that wrong is expensive to fix.
+Choosing a branding agency is one of the most consequential decisions a CRE firm or developer can make.
+Your brand is how you are perceived before a conversation starts, how you compete for tenants before a building is finished, and how your firm is positioned relative to everyone else in your market.
+Getting it wrong is expensive to fix.

 The problem is that most branding agencies are not built for commercial real estate.
 They may produce beautiful work.
 But beautiful work that does not account for lease-up timelines, broker audiences, investor presentations, or the specific visual language of your sector can underperform even when it looks good.